 - 1/2 teaspoon salt

-With an electric mixer cream together coconut oil and sugar.
-Add in your egg and beat until fully incorporated.
-Add in your molasses and continue to mix.
+Using an electric mixer on high, cream together coconut oil and sugar.
+Add in the egg and beat until fully incorporated.
+Add in the molasses and continue to mix.

 *you can substitute butter for coconut oil, however your cookie will be thinner and you will need to refrigerate your dough for around 1 hour before rolling into balls.